The weekly overview is the most common way to process your information in your journal.

 What else is useful about the weekly spread

-The week view makes it easy to migrate.
+The week view makes it easy to migrating.

 There are 3 things you can do with tasks you don't handle on a certain day: